greg-kennedy/librtmpcast/README.md

 Greg Kennedy 2021

+**THIS IS BETA SOFTWARE.
+INTERFACE AND FEATURES SUBJECT TO CHANGE.
+USE AT YOUR OWN RISK!**

 ## Overview
 This is a C library which eases the process of streaming audio and video content to RTMP-based services for broadcast.
 The target service is Twitch.tv, which accepts only a particular combination of video + audio codecs (h.264 video + AAC audio).
 Other services may also work with this library (Periscope, Wowza, Youtube, etc) but are not the primary focus.